 Small finds processing and material culture studies

-In the field of small finds processing, both classical determinations of Roman finds material and further investigations within the framework of Material Culture Studies are carried out.
+In the field of small finds processing, both classical identification of Roman artefacts and further investigations within the framework of Material Culture Studies are carried out.

 Atrium house

-Both the type of building and the rich finds from the atrium house suggest that it was used by wealthy, socially higher-ranking people.
-The inhabitants supplied themselves with food and tableware from the entire Mediterranean region.
-Tableware was imported from Gaul, Germania, Italy, Asia Minor and North Africa.
-Oysters, wine from Italy, Gaul and the Aegean and olive oils imported mainly from Istria illustrate the inhabitants' connection to the Mediterranean world.
-The period of use of the atrium house extends from the 1st to the 5th century AD, with the east wing of the building in particular containing a wealth of information on the late antique use of the building complex.
-Even at this time, it can be assumed that the inhabitants were still financially strong, which is reflected in their eating habits, for example.
-The finds were processed and analysed between 2008 and 2013 as part of a research project (P20846-G02) funded by the Austrian Science Fund (FWF).
+Both the building type and the rich assemblage from the atrium house point to occupation by wealthy, socially prominent residents.
+They provisioned themselves with foodstuffs and tableware from across the Mediterranean: tableware was imported from Gaul, Germania, Italy, Asia Minor, and North Africa.
+Oysters, wines from Italy, Gaul, and the Aegean, and olive oils—imported chiefly from Istria—underscore the inhabitants’ Mediterranean connections.
+The atrium house was in use from the 1st to the 5th century AD; the east wing, in particular, preserves abundant evidence for Late Antique use of the complex.
+Even then, the occupants appear to have remained financially well‑off, as reflected, for example, in their dietary habits.
+The finds were processed and analyzed between 2008 and 2013 within an Austrian Science Fund (FWF) project (P20846‑G02).

 Literature